berdav/entombed/README.md

 ## Thanks
 This work is based on the work
-"Entombed: An archaeological examination of an Atari 2600 game" by John Aycock1 and Tara Copplestone published in
+"Entombed: An archaeological examination of an Atari 2600 game" by John Aycock and Tara Copplestone published in
 The Art, Science, and Engineering of Programming, 2019, Vol. 3, Issue 2, Article 4

 You can find the work at ![arxiv](https://arxiv.org/pdf/1811.02035v1)